Joachim Trier: 2011–present: Breakthrough and acclaim

-In 2023 it was announced that Trier would reunite with actor Renate Reinsve for his next film, Sentimental Value, a family drama that subsequently began filming in Norway.
+In 2023 it was announced that Trier would reunite with actress Renate Reinsve for his next film, Sentimental Value, a family drama that subsequently began filming in Norway.
 The film was screened at the 2025 Cannes Film Festival, where it won the Grand Prix.
 A family drama, the film revolves around the fractured relationship between two daughters and their father, a filmmaker on the rebound.
-It stars Reinsve, Stellan Skarsgård and Elle Fanning.
+It stars Reinsve, Stellan Skarsgård, Inga Ibsdotter Lilleaas and Elle Fanning.
 Pete Hammond of The Hollywood Reporter wrote, "This may be the closest Trier has gotten to the master of this kind of human conflict, Ingmar Bergman, whose films would seem to be an influence, or at the very least an inspiration".
-The film will be distributed by Neon and was released in the United States on November 7, 2025.
+The film was distributed by Neon and released in the United States on 7 November 2025.

 Influences

 In 2012, Trier participated in the Sight & Sound critics' poll where he listed his 10 favorite films in alphabetical order: